-Life with a complex, chronic condition such as Crohn’s disease or ulcerative colitis can be very challenging at times, especially during times of active disease or symptom flare ups.
-The main priority in treating CD is finding an effective regimen of medications that can manage the disease and reduce its symptoms.
-However, there are also many lifestyle tips and strategies that people with CD can try in order to help improve their quality of life.
+Life with a complex, chronic condition such as Crohn’s disease (CD) or ulcerative colitis (UC), the two main forms of inflammatory bowel disease (IBD), can be very challenging at times, especially during times of active disease or symptom flare ups.
+The main priority in treating IBD is finding an effective regimen of medications that can manage the disease and reduce its symptoms.
+However, there are also many lifestyle tips and strategies that people with IBD can try in order to help improve their quality of life.

-What is the link between diet, nutrition, and CD?
+What is the link between diet, nutrition, and inflammatory bowel disease?

-There are many myths and misconceptions about the link between diet, nutrition, and CD.1 Despite what some people may believe, there is no evidence that CD is caused by a person’s diet or that eating certain kinds of foods can make the disease worse.
-There is also no evidence that any type of special diet can “cure” CD.
+There are many myths and misconceptions about the link between diet, nutrition, and IBD.
+Despite what some people may believe, there is no evidence that IBD is caused by a person’s diet or that eating certain kinds of foods can make the disease worse.
+There is also no evidence that any type of special diet can “cure” IBD.1

 However, eating certain types of foods can cause symptoms in the digestive system such as diarrhea, gas, cramping, and bloating.
-There are a range of different tips and strategies for helping people with CD to limit foods that are more likely to cause these kinds of symptoms.
+There are a range of different tips and strategies for helping people with IBD to limit foods that are more likely to cause these kinds of symptoms.1

-Furthermore, the inflammation in the digestive tract that the disease causes can make it hard for a person’s body to absorb enough nutrients from digested foods.
-This means that people with CD can tend to have certain types of nutritional deficiencies.
+Furthermore, the inflammation in the digestive tract that the disease causes can make it hard for a person’s body to absorb enough nutrients from digested foods, particularly for people with CD.
+This means that people with IBD can tend to have certain types of nutritional deficiencies.
 It is important for everyone to try and maintain a balanced diet to make sure that they are receiving enough nutrients from food.
-There are also supplements that people can take to help bolster their nutrient intake.
+There are also supplements that people can take to help bolster their nutrient intake.1

 What are some ways to deal with stress?

-Stress is not a cause of CD.2 However, life with CD can be very stressful at times, and reducing stress can have a beneficial impact on a person’s overall quality of life.
-Some strategies for reducing stress include:
+Stress is not a cause of IBD.
+However, life with IBD can be very stressful at times, and reducing stress can have a beneficial impact on a person’s overall quality of life.
+Some strategies for reducing stress include:2

 - Breathing techniques